-As my family and I prepared to move out of state I searched my cabinets to clear out my junk.
-Whenever I move I try not to buy food, but instead, I am attempt to make whatever I can from whatever I can find in our pantry and fridge.
-My son discovered some limp celery this morning, so I threw it in a crock-pot with a few onions thinking that I could do something with it later.
-I was expecting to make some soup, but by the afternoon I had discovered my Arborio rice in the cupboard, so I decided to make risotto instead.
+As my family and I prepared to move out of state I searched my cabinets to clear out food that I did not want to take with me.
+Whenever I move I try not to buy food.
+Instead, I attempt to cook with whatever I can find in our pantry or fridge.
+My son discovered limp celery this morning, so I threw it in a crock-pot with a few onions thinking that I could do something with it later.
+I was expecting to make some soup, but by the afternoon I had discovered arborio rice in the cupboard, so I decided to make risotto instead.

 I had no interest in driving to the grocery store to purchase an eight dollar thimble of saffron, however, by the time I had made my upsetting discovery I had already started to heat up my olive oil on a saucepan.
 A few years back I made risotto ai porcini without saffron, and the experience almost made me lose my meal.
 I learned never to make that mistake again.
 Then an idea popped into my head, like a light bulb.
 I decided to use what I did have, Indian spices.
 I’d make a risotto alla masala.